qleisan/uCOS-II/README.md

 make && ./OS.elf
 ```

 Application now implements a simple traffic light simulation.
-Output is printed to console.
+Output is printed to console and written to logfile(s).